Creating Your Identity Map

 This is your story in symbols, words, or visuals.
 It’s for you — no one else.

 Once you’ve completed your map, pause.
-Take a deep breath and look at what you’ve created.
+Take a deep breath and look at what you just created.

 Ask yourself:

-Your Identity Map isn’t meant to define you forever — it’s meant to anchor you now, in this moment of growth and awareness.
-You can revisit and revise it anytime.
+Your Identity Map isn’t meant to define you forever — it’s meant to reveal where you are now, in this moment of growth and awareness.

 Step 2: